sahirbhatnagar/sahirbhatnagar.github.io.old/_posts/2018-04-10-color_blind.md

 ---

-As part of my interview process, I was required to give a [mini-course](/assets/pdf/cart_animation.pdf) on regression trees to four faculty members.
+I recently gave a [mini-course](/assets/pdf/cart_animation.pdf) on regression trees.
 As I talked about the red region in the following figure:

 ![](/assets/img/cart.png)

-one of the faculty members said they had no clue what I was referring to.
-It turns out he was color blind and could not identify the red region.
+one of the audience members said they had no clue what I was referring to.
+It turns out they were color blind and could not identify the red region.
 Yikes!

 Here is a colorblind friendly pallette courtesy of [Cookbook for R](http://www.cookbook-r.com/Graphs/Colors_(ggplot2)/#a-colorblind-friendly-palette)